stonebanks/subito/README.md

 * Fakeweb
  to run tests.

-To install dependencies, run :
+To install dependencies, in the application directory root, run :

 $ bundle install